 According to Clifford Nessel, a neighbor to whom August Fischer told the story, Mr. Fischer picked up Tracy at Green Lake on July 3rd without recognizing him as the escaped desperado whose picture had been in the newspapers.
 Mr. Fischer regularly delivered vegetables to markets around northeast Seattle and would sometimes bring home day laborers to help with extra work on his farm, such as at harvest time.
 Tracy rode home with Mr. Fischer and stayed in the bunkhouse along with other men at the Fischer farmhouse, 3017 NE 105th Street.

-The next day, July 4th, Tracy was assigned to do some work near the house.
-The Fischer’s daughter Edith, who was not yet four years old at the time, remembered that day all her life.
+The next day, July 4th, 1902, Tracy was assigned to do some work near the house.
+The Fischer’s daughter Edith, who was three and 1/2 years old at the time, remembered that day all her life.
 According to Edith, Tracy barged into the kitchen, drew a pistol, and ordered Mrs. Fischer to pack him a lunch.
 Showing great pride in his reputation as a gentlemanly bandit, Tracy identified himself and told the terrified children that no harm would come to them if they kept quiet and did as they were told.
 Edith’s nine-year-old brother Max was ordered to get Mr. Fischer’s shaving kit and give Tracy a shave, with Tracy keeping his .45 at the ready in case the boy “tried anything.”